 — Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy,

 speaking at the UN Security Council on 9 May 2017

 At this time of global divisions, the European vision of integration is more important than ever.

 marking the 60th Anniversary of the Treaties of Rome on 25 March 2017

 The European Union’s commitment to effective multilateralism, with the United Nations at its core, is a central element of its external action.
 This commitment is enshrined in Article 21 of the Treaty on European Union and rooted in the conviction that to respond successfully to global crises, challenges and threats, the international community needs an efficient multilateral system, founded on universal rights and values.

-The 70th Anniversary of the UN in 2015 marked the start of the post-2015 framework that succeeded the Millennium Development Goals and integrated the follow-up to the Rio+20 Conference on Sustainable Development, both processes merged into the adoption of the Global Goals for Sustainable Development.
-Last September at the UN General Assembly, Heads of State agreed on the new 2030 Agenda for Sustainable Development with 17 goals aimed at eradicating poverty and ensuring sustainable development in all its dimensions, covering issues that range from access to food, water, energy, health and education, to addressing inequalities, including gender inequality, and the needs of people in vulnerable situations.
+During the previous, 71st, UN General Assembly, Heads of State agreed on the new 2030 Agenda for Sustainable Development with 17 goals aimed at eradicating poverty and ensuring sustainable development in all its dimensions, covering issues that range from access to food, water, energy, health and education, to addressing inequalities, including gender inequality, and the needs of people in vulnerable situations.
 The EU stands ready to play its part and contribute its share to mobilising resources for putting the future agenda into practice.

 The EU envisions a new global partnership involving all countries and mobilising all means of implementation, including an enabling policy environment; mobilising domestic resources in developing countries; unleashing the potential of the private sector; trade; official development assistance (ODA); and unlocking the full potential of science, technology and innovation.